 Are Your Emails Tone Deaf?

 Did you know there is a tone to every email you send?
-Whether you know it or not, the other side assumes your tone based on what words you choose, how you use them, format them, and your choice of punctuation.
+Whether you realize it or not, the other side assumes your tone based on your chosen words, how you use them, format them, and punctuation choices.

 It seems that quite a few folks neglect to consider their email tone.
 What then happens is misunderstandings galore.
 The recipient focuses on the tone, not the message.